ravening/CloudStack-Automation-Java/README.md

 ## Building a docker image

-Run the below command to create a docker iamge
+Run the below command to create a docker image

 ```
 ./mvnw install dockerfile:build